ovhlabs/knowledge-base/en/_posts/2014-12-12-docker-in-5-minutes-on-runabove-with-docker-machine.markdown

-Set your credentials in your environment using the [Open RC file](https://manager.runabove.com/horizon/project/access_and_security/api_access/openrc/) that you can download using the horizon dashboard.
+Set your credentials in your environment using the [Open RC file](https://manager.runabove.com/horizon/project/access_and_security/api_access/openrc/) that you can download using the OpenStack Horizon dashboard.

 ```bash
 $ source XXXXXXX-openrc.sh